-- 4.1 The Department is known as Central York Fire Services or CYFS. - 4.2 The Committee shall have the right to commission and authorize the use of any insignia, crest, coat of arms or other indicia for the purpose of identifying the Department.
+- 4.1 The Department shall continue to be known as Central York Fire Services or CYFS. - 4.2 The Committee shall have the right to commission and authorize the use of any insignia, crest, coat of arms or other indicia for the purpose of identifying the Department.